Last Updated:

 "The basic idea of xAF is that there is a root extensible framework (xAF0), on the basis of which other (extensible) frameworks can be defined as extensions of this root framework.
 Defining an xAFi as the extension of one or more existing xAFi's is guided by strict extension rules.
 Two rules have been proposed, which seems to be sufficient: the specialisation rule and the integration rule.
 By applying these rules, one builds up a lattice of xAFi's.
 Theoretically, it is possible then to reformulate any existing architecture framework as a particular xAFi in this lattice.
 This makes the xAF a universal basis for evaluating and comparing frameworks.
 But it also makes the xAF a method for developing one's own framework in such a way that the developed framework satisfies high quality standards, and that it is easily comparable to existing frameworks." [website]

-ZF Zachman Framework "The 'Zachman Framework' is a schema, a classification of the total set of descriptive representations that are relevant for descriptive an Enterprise such that it is 'normalized'."
-Classification Scheme [website] [interview]
+ZF Zachman Framework “The ‘Zachman Framework’ is a schema, a classification of the total set of descriptive representations that are relevant for describing an Enterprise such that it is ‘normalized’.“ Classification Scheme [website, interview]